schorg/lua-value-browser/README.md

 Should be compatible with Lua 5.1, 5.2 and 5.3 as well as with LuaJIT.

-Installs itself as a parameterless function ```browse``` in the ```debug``` module.
+Adds a parameterless function `browse` to the `debug` module on `require "debug.browser"`

-Keeps a history of visited values and therefore keeps references to values that otherwise would have been garbage collected.
+Keeps a linear history of visited values and therefore keeps references to values that otherwise might have been garbage collected.

 Usage: